kenweechin/recipe-app/README.md

 * The Recipe Detail page displays the details of the recipe.
 * Recipe name is shown at the top of the page.
 * Recipe image and (meal type, diet type, serving size, preparation time, cooking time) are sitting side by side.
-The reason for this arrangement is that, this will show the overview of a recipe.
-Furthermore, once the user is landed on this page, either any type of resolution, these section will display to the user first.
+The reason for this arrangement is that this will show the overview of a recipe.
+Furthermore, once the user is landed on this page, either any type of resolution, this section will display to the user first.
 * Then, as the user scrolls down the page, it shows the dish description, ingredients, and cooking methods section.
 These elements are placing at below the page because those description elements tend to contain larger space for the content.
-Hence this page arrangement yield an easy following guide for the user to get around.
+Hence this page arrangement yields an easy following guide for the user to get around.

 ### **Login Page**

 ![Login](/documentation/screenshots/login.png)

-* Log in column section at the top page is styled with white box shadow feature to highlight the purpose of the log in page.
+* Log in column section at the top page is styled with a white box shadow feature to highlight the purpose of the login page.
-* The log in page consists of the feature for the user to log in by entering correct username and hashed password.
+* The login page consists of the feature for the user to log in by entering the correct username and hashed password.
 * Once the user key in the correct input field which matched to the database, it will then redirect the user to the user's profile page, which shows all the recipes created by the user.
 * If the user key in the incorrect input for either the username and/or password, the flash message will pop up at the top of the page notifying incorrect username and/or password, and the user will continue to stay on the same page.
 * The log in button is emplaced at the bottom of the user input field section.
-It is styled with liquid motion feature to make it looks more elegant and visually tempting.
+It is styled with a liquid motion feature to make it looks more elegant and visually tempting.
 * A **Register Link** is displayed below the button for the user to create an account.

 ### **Registration Page**

 ![Register](/documentation/screenshots/register.png)

-* Register column section at the top page is styled with white box shadow feature to highlight the purpose of the register page.
+* Register column section at the top page is styled with a white box shadow feature to highlight the purpose of the register page.
 * The register page consists of the feature for the user to create their username and password.
-* The register button is styled with liquid motion feature same to the log in button.
+* The register button is styled with a liquid motion feature same as the login button.
-* Once the user created their username and password, it will then redirect the user to the user's profile page, which shows all the recipes created by the user, flash message stating **Registration Completed**, number of recipe created, and a **Add New Recipe** button below.
+* Once the user-created their username and password, it will then redirect the user to the user's profile page, which shows all the recipes created by the user, flash message stating **Registration Completed**, number of a recipe created, and a **Add New Recipe** button below.

 ### **Log Out**

-* Log Out link is located the the top right corner for logged in user.
+* Log Out link is located in the top right corner for logged in users.
-* Once the user has logged out from the session, it will redirect the user to the log in page and the flash message will pop up to notify the user has been logged out.
+* Once the user has logged out from the session, it will redirect the user to the login page and the flash message will pop up to notify the user has been logged out.

 ### **Profile Page**